-5 "The modern administrative state illustrates what happens when we ignore the Constitution: Congress passes problems to the executive branch and then engages in finger-pointing for any problems that might result.
+&lt;sup>7 "The modern administrative state illustrates what happens when we ignore the Constitution: Congress passes problems to the executive branch and then engages in finger-pointing for any problems that might result.
 The bureaucracy triumphs-while democracy suffers."
 Rettig, 993 F.3d at 409 (Ho, J., dissenting from denial of rehearing en banc).

-Needless to say, "[w]hen it applies, Chevron is a powerful weapon in an agency's regulatory arsenal. . . .
+. .
 It would be a bit much to describe the result as 'the very definition of tyranny,' but the danger posed by the growing power of the administrative state cannot be dismissed."
-6 City of Arlington v.
+City of Arlington v.
 FCC, 569 U.S. 290, 314-15 (2013) (Roberts, C.J., dissenting) (citation omitted).
 "This apparent abdication by the Judiciary and usurpation by the Executive is not a harmless transfer of power. . . .
-Perhaps worst of all, Chevron deference undermines the ability of the Judiciary to perform its checking function on the other branches."
+Perhaps worst all, Chevron deference undermines the ability of the Judiciary to perform its checking function on the other branches."
 Baldwin, 140 S. Ct. at 691-92 (Thomas, J., dissenting from denial of certiorari).
-While the judiciary may have limited power to force Congress to
+While the judiciary may have limited power to force Congress to do its job, at the minimum, the Court may and should iealously guard its own authority against encroachment by the Executive.